RelationalAI SDK for Go

 Creating a Database

-You can create a database by calling the client’s CreateDatabase()
+You can create a database as follows:

-database := "mydatabase";
+database := "my_database";

 rsp, err := client.CreateDatabase(database)